 - Download the free Teachable app to easily access this course on mobile

-Optional 8.0 hours of Continuing Education, including 3.0 pharmacology hours [at an additional $15]
+Includes 8.0 hours of Continuing Education, including 3.0 pharmacology hours

 Critical thinking plays an especially important role in the field of nursing.
 Many of us struggle to develop those skills during school and throughout that first challenging year at the bedside.
 We may think we know the best way to tackle a shift,